matter-labs/zksync-contract-templates/templates/quickstart/foundry/testing/README.md

-# Foundry with zkSync Era v0.2-alpha
+# Foundry with ZKsync Era v0.2-alpha

-This repository enhances Foundry to support zkSync Era, enabling Solidity-based compilation, deployment, testing, and interaction with smart contracts on zkSync Era.
+This repository enhances Foundry to support ZKsync Era, enabling Solidity-based compilation, deployment, testing, and interaction with smart contracts on ZKsync Era.

-> 🔧 **Fork Notice:** This is a Foundry fork with added zkSync support.
+> 🔧 **Fork Notice:** This is a Foundry fork with added ZKsync support.
 >
 > ⚠️ **Alpha Stage:** The project is in alpha, so you might encounter issues.
 >